MathuxNY-73/leetcode/ArrayAndString/README.md

 - [ ] It is possible to remove extra space needed but at the cost of more computation.
 - [X] Problem solved

+### Contains duplicate III
+I tried to solve this problem using the Python language [Problem link](https://leetcode.com/problems/contains-duplicate-iii/)